tr8dr/tr8dr.github.io/_posts/2020-07-30-MLHardProblem3.markdown

 ---
 Following on from the [prior post](https://tr8dr.github.io/MLHardProblem2/), want to discuss the problem of __sample independence__.
 Many machine learning models in finance deal with timeseries data, where samples used in training may be __close together in time and not be independent of one another__.
-There are very few features in finance that do not make use of lookback periods, for example:
+There are very few features in finance that do not make use of lookback periods.
+Most features do evaluate prior windows:

 - almost all technical indicators (SMA being the most basic example)
 - distribution based signals